-Lectureship in the History of Christianity-Through the generous gifts of several Vancouver citizens of various religious denominations, a lectureship has been provided in the general field of the history of Christianity.
-In 1956-57 it is expected that lectures will be given during each of the fall and spring terms.
-In the first term the subject will be "Living Religions of the World"; in the second term "Western Christianity in the Sixteenth Century".
+Lectureship in the History of Christianity-Through the generous gifts of several Vancouver citizens of various religious denominations, a lecture-ship has been provided in the general field of the history of Christianity.
+It is expected that lectures will be given during each of the fall and spring terms.
 These lectures are sponsored by the President's Committee on Spiritual Values.

 The Merck Lectures-Through the generosity of Merck & Co.
-Limited, Montreal, an annual lectureship has been established in the Faculty of Medicine in the field of medicine and allied sciences, including biochemistry, physiology, pathology, bacteriology, or pharmacology.
+Limited, Montreal, annual lectures have been established in the Faculty of Medicine in the field of medicine and allied sciences, including biochemistry, physiology, pathology, bacteriology, or pharmacology.